-- 1) Inventory and monitor the greater sage-grouse populations in Washington. - 2) Protect sage-grouse populations. - 3) Enhance existing populations and re-establish additional populations. - 4) Protect sage-grouse habitat on public lands. - 5) Work with landowners to protect the most important sage-grouse habitat on private land. - 6) Facilitate and promote the use of incentives, such as Farm Bill conservation programs, to benefit sage-grouse. - 7) Facilitate management of agricultural and rangelands that are compatible with the conservation of sage-grouse. - 8) Restore degraded and burned sage-grouse habitat within sage-grouse management units. - 9) Conduct research necessary to conserve sage-grouse populations. - 10) Cooperate and coordinate with other agencies and landowners in the conservation, protection, and restoration of sage-grouse in Washington. - 11) Develop public information materials and educational programs for landowners, schools, community organizations, and conservation groups as needed.
+- 1) Inventory and monitor the greater sage-grouse populations in Washington. - 2) Protect sage-grouse populations. - 3) Enhance existing populations and re-establish additional populations. - 4) Protect sage-grouse habitat on public lands. - 5) Work with landowners to protect the most important sage-grouse habitat on private land. - Facilitate and promote the use of incentives, such as Farm Bill conservation programs, to benefit sage-grouse. - 7) Facilitate management of agricultural and rangelands that are compatible with the conservation of sage-grouse. - 8) Restore degraded and burned sage-grouse habitat within sage-grouse management units. - 9) Conduct research necessary to conserve sage-grouse populations. - 10) Cooperate and coordinate with other agencies and landowners in the conservation, protection, and restoration of sage-grouse in Washington. - Develop public information materials and educational programs for landowners, schools, community organizations, and conservation groups as needed.

 In order to implement these strategies and achieve these goals, the recovery plan established numerous management units (Fig. 3) to aid in the identification and implementation of management and recovery actions (Stinson et al. 2004).
 The northern population (Moses Coulee population) is located primarily in the Mansfield Plateau and Moses Coulee management units while the southern population is primarily in the Yakima Training Center Management Unit.
 Greater sage-grouse have also been observed in all other management units, and in some cases outside established management units (e.g., a male was photographed near Haley Creek, east of Omak on 30 January 2004).
 The management units were not designed to limit management and recovery activities, but to focus activities.
-Crab Creek is the only management unit, other than the three units with current populations, to have recently supported an endemic breeding population.